 - Never provide credit card or other payment information if you are unsure if the caller is legitimate.

-- If you are unsure that a call actually was from Duquesne Light, call us back at 412-393-7100 to verify.
+- If you are unsure about a caller, hang up and call us at 412-393-7100 to verify it was Duquesne Light.

 Avoiding Door-to-Door Scams